 Written by Grant Morrison.
 Art by Howard Porter.

-There was period, between 1987 and 1996, in which the Justice League looked very different to what most know it to be.
-It was made up of mostly obscure characters, with the occasional big name rotating in or out.
+There was a period, between 1987 and 1996, in which the Justice League looked very different from what most know it to be.
+It was made up of mostly obscure characters, with the occasional big-name rotating in or out.
 Not to say that it was bad, because this period is pretty good, it’s just it doesn’t have that classic feel of having the big A-listers all in one team.
 Well, in 1996 Grant Morrison and Howard Porter changed all that with a relaunched series which brought the big names back all in one place.

-This opening story sees beings from another planet visit Earth and promise that they can solve all of the problems that the Justice League cannot.
-At first it seems that they can do just that, but when the Justice League is mysteriously attacked it’s possibly that they might have more sinister motives and may not be exactly who they seem.
+This opening story sees beings from another planet visit Earth and promises that they can solve all of the problems that the Justice League cannot.
+At first, it seems that they can do just that, but when the Justice League is mysteriously attacked it’s possibly that they might have more sinister motives and may not be exactly who they seem.

 New World Order is told in JLA #1-4.
 It’s also collected in JLA Deluxe Edition Volume 1 and available digitally.